 Between the lines

 I am said to have mastered the art of lovingly stirring tiny cups of coffee with equally tiny spoons.
-I once played the piano but lost the time to keep trying, and I published a youth magazine because I was trying to say something.
+I once played the piano but had to stop trying, and I published a youth magazine because I was trying to say something.
 I grew up watching TV shows and movies to teach myself better English, and got stuck with a love for narrative and seeing what we can be made to feel.
 I prefer kickboxing to running.
-I keep wondering what my causes could be.